clark2668/NeutrinoLimitPlot/README.md

 # NeutrinoLimitPlot
 Python code to make a plot of the leading neutrino limits.
+The y-axis is Flux and the x-axis is Energy.

 ## plotting_program

 - This contains the code to actually make the plot.
 - It is a python program that can be called by running `python make_plot.py`.
 - It's output is a single image file (currently .pdf) called `leading_limits_plot.pdf`.
 - The python script is completely self-contained (no dependencies) except Python.
 - You will need a few pieces of software installed for Python (but these are not very unusual)
   - Numpy
   - Matplotlib